badisso22/Terminal/README.md

 ## Additional Notes

-- The terminal is case-insensitive; commands can be typed in lowercase or uppercase.
+- The terminal is case-insensitive; commands can be typed in lowercase as it is shown.
 - This project was built to enhance JavaScript skills and is open for further extensions.

 Enjoy experimenting with the terminal and expanding your JavaScript knowledge ;) !!!